Witness the true splendour of Dr Zhivago landscapes

 Witness the true splendour of Dr Zhivago landscapes from the warmth of your luxurious carriage, enjoying sleigh rides and choirs, saunas and yurts en-route to Vladivostok.
 Travel on the Golden Eagle Trans-Siberian Express train for an unforgettable 8,000-mile winter adventure.

-We meet at our dedicated St Pancras Departure Office and embark on an extraordinary journey across almost half of the globe by train.
+Meet your group and Tour Manager at our dedicated St. Pancras Departure Offi ce and embark on an extraordinary journey across almost half of the globe by train.
 We depart by Eurostar for Brussels in Standard Premier Class.
-In Brussels we join Europe's high-speed network, travelling in First Class via Cologne to Berlin, where we transfer to the 4-Star Maritim Hotel for a two-night stay.
-On Day 2 we enjoy a fascinating 'east meets west' tour of Berlin, admiring impressive Imperial buildings and introducing the sights of this once divided city.
+Here, we join Europe's high-speed network, traveling in First Class via Cologne to Berlin, where we transfer to the NH Berlin Mitte for a two-night stay.
+On Day 2 we enjoy an 'east meets west' tour of Berlin, admiring impressive Imperial buildings and introducing the sights of this once divided city.

 Our first stop on our Trans-Siberian adventure is Kazan, the capital of Tatarstan on the River Volga.
 The city is renowned for its ornate buildings, including the colourful onion-domed cathedral, the inspiring Kul Sharif Mosque in the grounds of the impressive Kazan Kremlin, and the classical style buildings of the university.

-After travelling across 11 time zones and over 8,000 train miles, our epic journey from London finishes on Day 18, as the Trans-Siberian Express arrives in Vladivostok.
-We take a tour of the city before transferring to the Hyundai Hotel for the night.
+After traveling across 11 time zones and over 8,000 train miles, our epic journey concludes today, as the Trans-Siberian Express arrives in Vladivostok.
+We take a tour of the city before transferring to the Hyundai Hotel for one night, where we enjoy a farewell meal.
 On Day 19 we transfer to the airport for our return flight via Moscow to London.

 We are delighted to offer a version of the tour starting with a flight from London to Moscow.
 The two tours join together in Moscow on Day 5.
 Although shorter in length (15 days), this Trans-Siberian adventure includes all the splendour of Moscow, plus the classic rail journey to Vladivostok.